-Those contracts were terminated in 2007, when Herba Ricemills S.L. (hereinafter Herba) decided to restructure its research activities, incorporating the Puleva Biotech, Española de I+D and Herba research teams in a consortium of companies to carry out a global R+D+I project called "Research and Technological Development in the Cereals and Derivatives sector: Scientific and Technological bases and the new range of enhanced starch foods" (CEREALS Project).
+The commercial relationship between Herba Ricemills and the Puleva Biotech Group is structured through the development of a global R+D+I project called "Research and Technological Development in the Cereals and Derivatives sector: Scientific and Technological bases and the new range of enhanced starch foods" (Cereals Project).
 The corresponding consortium agreement was signed on 22 February 2007, establishing that Herba, as Project Leader, would bear all the expenses and investments made by the collaborating undertakings in the development and performance of the Project, increased by the corresponding industrial profit.
-This agreement continued to regulate the contractual relationships between the two companies during 2008.
+This agreement continued to regulate the contractual relationships between the two companies during 2008 and up to 31 December 2009.

 This consortium agreement was made subject to obtaining the economic aid requested from the Andalusian Technological Corporation (CTA), which was granted by virtue of a decision of 8 May 2007.

-Herba bears 50% of the contribution made by Puleva Biotech to the CTA.
+Herba has paid 50% of the contribution made by Puleva Biotech to the CTA throughout the duration of the Project.

-In 2008, Puleva Biotech invoiced Herba Ricemills, S.L.
-680 thousand euro for the expenses incurred in the Cereals Project, adding the agreed 10% industrial margin and 125 thousand euro corresponding to half of the contribution to the CTA that Puleva Biotech, S.A. made during the year.
+In 2009, Puleva Biotech, S.A. invoiced Herba Ricemills, S.L.
+583 thousand euro for the expenses incurred in the Cereals Project, adding the agreed 10% industrial margin and 125 thousand euro corresponding to half of the contribution to the CTA that Puleva Biotech, S.A. made during the year.